caiks/WBOT02/README.md

 49 vs 50 - 100 threshold - higher growth like 5-valent 48 similar multiplier

+Model 49 is definitely less likely to focues on bodies and faces than model 48.
+Model 47 is not quite as good at faces and bodies as 48 but is better than 49.
+The higher frequencies of faces and bodies seems to be overshadowed by interesting background patterns.
+Even if model 50 is no better than model 49 we still seem to have a model that focuses prefereably on the things that interest us.
+With multi-scale and multi-level and perhaps dynamics we can perhaps increase the focus on human-interesting objects more intensely.
+README

 51 vs 50 - 400 threshold - higher growth, lower multiplier (more like 47 so perhaps a certain degree of path dependency)

 54 vs 47 - same config - growth closer than 50, similar multiplier, so 50 diff possibly due to path dependency, check stats are similar too

 55 vs 54 - mode 6 - higher growth and multiplier suggests that neglected siblings was having an effect.
 Perhaps compare the decomp for unbalanced.
 Check statistics - lower mean, similar deviation

+describe the size-potential fix in modes 6 and 7, referenced above

 56 vs 55 - 5-valent higher growth and lower multiplier agrees with 48 vs 47